vitalyavolyn/node-vk-bot/README.md

 Let's explain the code, it's pretty simple.

-1. Then I create a bot instance with my [token](https://vk.com/dev/access_token). (token must have photos, messages, offline scope for users)
+1. Then I create a bot instance with my group's token.
 2. By calling `bot.start()` the bot starts polling updates from the server.
 3. Then I simply listen on messages which pass the RegExp test, when I get such message, Then I send a new message with text 'Hello' to that chat with a forwarded message.